OHSHIT botnet campaign

 coverage.
 The operator has compiled and maintains binaries for at least 14 CPU architectures,

-in Mirai variant distribution.
+commonly seen in Mirai variant distribution.
 For each architecture, the loader attempts download via four

 different tools in sequence (wget → busybox wget → curl → busybox curl),